tezos/tezos-mirror/docs/user/multinetwork.rst

   to change the protocol without going through the voting process.

-The current ``master`` branch is capable of connecting to multiple networks, including Mainnet and the test networks Carthagenet and Zeronet.
+The current ``master`` branch is capable of connecting to multiple networks, including Mainnet and the Carthagenet test network.
 By contrast, the ``mainnet`` branch is only capable of connecting to Mainnet, the ``carthagenet`` branch is only capable of connecting to Carthagenet, and so on.
 The goal is to remove the need for such branches.